ra1u/redis-dart/README.md

 PubSub is helper for dispatching recevied messages.
 First, create new `PubSubCommand` from existing `Command`

     PubSubCommand pubsub=new PubSubCommand(command);

-Once `PubSubCommand` is created, old `Command` is invalidated and should not be used on same connection. `PubSubCommand` allows executing only commands
+Once `PubSubCommand` is created, old `Command` is invalidated and should not be used on same connection. `PubSubCommand` allows commands

     void subscribe(List<String> channels)
     void psubscribe(List<String> channels)
     void unsubscribe(List<String> channels)
     void punsubscribe(List<String> channels)

-and getting interal `Subscription` handler
+and additional `Subscription` getter

     Subscription getSubscription();

-`Subscription` enables library local message dispatching.
+`Subscription` enables local message dispatching.
 It enables registering callbacks trough `.add(String pattern,Function callback)` Unlike Redis rich pattern matching, this pattern allows only for optional `*` wildchar at the end of string.
 Message consumers can be added only trough `Subscription`.

-In this example, fromm all messages that subscription will receive from redis only messages that begins with abra and have atleast 5 letters will be displayed.
+In this example, from all messages from redis that `Subscription` will receive, only those that begins with abra and have at least 5 letters will be dispatched.

     subscription.add("abra*",(String chan,String message){
       print("on channel: $chan message: $message");